PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/040-child.md

   - The target Identity's DID (future parent)
   - The parent identity's off-chain authorization nonce (retrieved via `identity::offchain_authorization_nonce`)
   - An expiry date for the authorization
+- The payload data must be wrapped with `<Bytes>` and `</Bytes>` tags before signing

 This method enables bulk creation of child identities without first linking the keys to the parent identity.

-:::info
+:::info Primary Key Requirement
-Only the primary key of the parent identity can initiate either creation process.
+Only the **primary key** of the parent identity can initiate either creation process.
+This is one of the few identity management functions that cannot be delegated to secondary keys, ensuring strict control over identity hierarchy creation.
 :::

 ### Capabilities and Limitations